novalingua/hongphuctran77.github.io/content/post/sample-essays/phone-effects-reading-writing-skills/index.md

     - sample
 ---

 Digital devices such as phones and computers have been adopted worldwide, to the point where everybody now has at least one digital accessory that they use every day.
 However, some people, especially older generations, are of the opinion that this widespread adoption of technology is detrimental to the reading and writing <mark>proficiency</mark> of young people.
+Nonetheless, data shows that this is hardly the case.

 The theory that as <mark>technological literacy</mark> increases, proficiency in other skills decreases is quite prominent.
 Many people feel that as children and teenagers become addicted to their mobile devices, the development of valuable skills such as reading comprehension and creative writing is <mark>neglected</mark>.
 This is amplified by the fact that <mark>an alarming number of</mark> publications and social networks nowadays only care about the pure amount of clicks and views they can generate, and thus <mark>churn out</mark> meaningless, poorly-written posts and articles that are only designed to do just that - generate views.
 Hence, not only are reading and writing skills are not developed, they are <mark>actively made worse</mark> due to the consumption of bad content.